Automattic/vip-code-samples/60-query-optimization/README.md

 ## Common Mistakes with `WP_Query`

-The [`get_posts()`](https://developer.wordpress.org/reference/classes/wp_query/get_posts/) may be mistaken as a getter for the posts property, however it is not.
-Calling this outside of the constructor will fire another query which may result in an additional and possibly under performant query.
+The [`get_posts()`](https://developer.wordpress.org/reference/classes/wp_query/get_posts/) method may be mistaken as a getter for the posts property, however it is not.
+Calling this outside of the constructor as demonstrated below will an additional query which may be broken and/or an under performant query.

 ```php
 $args = [